 Although these products are not officially supported by BC, ITS Security has reviewed and approved the following products for personal and work use.
 If you choose to use one of these services, please note that all support should be from the vendor or online community, and not ITS Support.
 Please note: ITS Security does not recommend the use of Password Manager “browser add-ons.”

-Use your secondary password to log into Google Workspace applications (e.g., Gmail and Google Drive).
+Use your Secondary Password to log into BC Google Workspace applications (e.g., Gmail, Google Drive, etc.).
 Note: Log in to BC Google Workspace using the format username@bc.edu.

 Create/Change Your Secondary Password